raspiblitz/raspiblitz/FAQ.md

 ## What is this mnemonic seed word list?

-With the 24 word list given you by LND on wallet creation you can recover your private key.
+With the 24 word list given you by LND on wallet creation you can recover your private key (BIP 39).
 You should write it down and store it at a save place.

 For more background on mnemonic seeds see this video: https://www.youtube.com/watch?v=wWCIQFNf_8g